-|Years ago I built this airplane straight from the Peck Polymers kit.
-It was a great little flyer, so when the idea of the Mooney Memorial Postal Contest was born, I decided join the fun to build another from plans.
+|I built my first Andreason Biplane straight from the Peck Polymers kit around 1984 or 1985.
+It was a great little flyer, so when the idea of a Mooney Memorial Postal Contest was born in the fall of 1998, I decided to join the fun and build another from plans.

 I made just a few changes to the basic structure as designed by Walt Mooney.
-Most noticably in the structure of the wing.
-The main spar is let into the lower side of the ribs, as I do not plan to shrink the tissue on the model, and wanted a smooth surface on the top of the wings.
+Most noticeably in the structure of the wing.
+The main spar is let into the lower side of the ribs, as I did not plan to shrink the tissue on the model, and wanted a smooth surface on the top of the wings.
 I also included extra ribs on the lower wing to attach the struts.
 The top wing got pads for the struts, and a center rib to help define the contour of the covering around the trailing edge cutout.

-The fuslage was also changed a bit from the plans.
+The fuselage was also changed a bit from the plans.
 The top of the fuse and cowl were built up with stringers and formers instead of the paper.
 I did this to maintain continuity with the stringers behind the cockpit.
 The only other real change made in the fuselage was to lengthen the landing gear slightly, allowing a 6" diameter prop and ROG flying.

 The cowl was made of 4.5# 1/8" sheet, well sanded to contour and lighten the nose.
 I did not skimp here as my models often need weight in the nose.
 It also provides a lot of strength for handling and the inevitable meetings with walls.

 All construction was done with thin and medium Cya applied with a piece of bent music wire.
-This allowed very precise control of amount amd placement.
+This allowed very precise control of amount and placement.
 Weight of the completed framework as shown is 4.74 grams.
 The total weight is 7.1 grams, including a carved balsa propellor, and covering.
-All flying surfaces are covered with condensor paper, colored with art markers.
+All flying surfaces are covered with condenser paper, colored with art markers.
 The fuselage is covered with White Esaki, colored with a blue marker.
 Lettering is the kit decal, the panel is cut from the plan.

-Mooney Postal info | More Free Flight Fun | Model Index
+Mooney Postal info | Model Index

-Copyright 1998, Thayer Syme.
+Copyright 1998 - 2015, Thayer Syme.
 All rights reserved